 The yellowwood is one of the Fabaceae family members that does not utilize nitrogen fixation.
 You may need to fertilize it if tests show N levels are low and symptoms like yellowing foliage appear.
 Test to be sure as conditions like drought or overwatering have the potential to also cause yellow leaves.

-This tree tends to bleed sap from wounds, so pruning should be performed after flowering is complete in the spring.
+- This tree tends to bleed sap from wounds made in the winter, so pruning should be performed in the summer or right after flowering is complete in the late spring.

-This tree does not have any pest or disease issues crop up often.
-It is possible that verticillium wilt, cankers, rots, and decay could strike.
+This tree does not have many pest or disease issues that crop up.
+It is possible, however, that verticillium wilt, cankers, rots, and decay could strike.